As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 87. Life-Changing Events

-Things that change your life can make for great content.
+Things that change your life can make for great content ideas.
 People like inspiring stories.
 Even if something negative happens, telling your story can help others going through similar situations.

 And it doesn’t have to be about you.
 It could be something you’ve read or something a friend experienced.